zuojianfa/ca-lang/README.md

 - [ ] support other atomic type
 - [ ] add graphviz (dot graph) option for outputing the grammar tree
 - [ ] debug support inner field scope,
+- [ ] refactor factor where to find CADataType object using quickest way **to distinguish which is unwinded typeid which winded typeid**

 detailed TODO LIST: